psy03/psy03/README.md

-## ✨  ✨
+## ✨ Welcome to my Github Account! ✨

 <!--
 **psy03/psy03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🐑 I'm Soyeon
-- 💻 I’m currently learning Digital Literacy and English Education
-- 🐱
+I'm soyeon🐱 Seeing my account means you may be my fellows taking the same class as me.
+I want to get along with you and have fun😜 Thank you!💖